abdodeve/laravel-cleartable/readme.md

-# Log activity inside your Laravel app
+# Clear tables with simple command

 Clean any table by deleting all rows with a simple artisan commande